axelvaldez/radical-companies/_posts/missing chapters/2022-05-04-radical-companies-faq.markdown

 </div>

 <h1>Intro</h1>
- <p>These questions come from readers of the <a href="https://radicalcompanies.com" target="_blank">RADICAL COMPANIES: Without Bosses or Employess</a> book or the post, <a href="https://radicalcompanies.com/2022/05/03/radical-companies-for-the-impatient" target="_blank">RADICAL COMPANIES for the Impatient</a>.</p>
+ <p>These questions come from readers of the <a href="https://radicalcompanies.com" target="_blank">RADICAL COMPANIES: Without Bosses or Employess</a> book and the post, <a href="https://radicalcompanies.com/2022/05/03/radical-companies-for-the-impatient" target="_blank">RADICAL COMPANIES for the Impatient</a>.</p>

 <h1 class="_section">Co-Ownership</h1>